Manuelriso/ProgrammingForIotProject/Threshold Management/README.md

-# ProgrammingForIotProject

-Project about the Programing for IoT course.

-Threshold Management
+# 🌡️ Threshold Management

-Threshold Management is a microservice in which there will be some post-process operations performed that consists in retrieving historical data from the ThingSpeak database with REST Web Services, and some computations will be done on this data, in order to dynamically change thresholds to activate some actuators to preserve the optimal environment.

-We modify, if necessary, all the threshold values that we get from the catalog, based on the values uploaded in the ThingSpeak database.
+This service dynamically adjusts temperature, humidity, and luminosity thresholds for greenhouse areas based on historical sensor data retrieved from the ThingSpeak adaptor.
+It registers itself with a system catalog, updates its status periodically, and sends adjusted thresholds back to the catalog.

+---

+## 📋 Features

+- 📥 Retrieves real-time sensor data (temperature, humidity, luminosity)
+- 📈 Calculates weighted moving averages
+- ⚖️ Adjusts thresholds intelligently based on environmental trends
+- 🧠 Adaptive logic to account for climatic changes (e.g., hot/cold days)